brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-07.md

 "Come in," he called, and a moment later, a young man with brilliant orange hair strode in wearing a plucky grin.
-Fang lumbered over him, and the man rubbed the mastiff's* head with a familiar affection.
+Fang lumbered over him, and the man rubbed the mastiff's\[^117-4] head with a familiar affection.
 McGunny relaxed.
 No stranger would have been at ease with a giant of dog like Fang, no matter that he was really just a big teddy bear.